 Soulblight Gravelords warbands can be composed of many different units using different tactics to achieve victory.

 You can have an extremely elite warband formed only of your best champions, or a horde of minions to command at your will and submerge your opponent with high numbers.

 Ideally a warband would be led by a Vampire Lord allowing the use of Call the Crimson Feast to add attacks to the horde of minions surrounding the leader.
 A Vampire Lord is also a highly survivable fighter, with high Toughness, decent wounds and the ability to heal himself.

-Leaders can also bring back all minions that already fell (Summon Undead Minion) full health denying the opponent important points for felling specific fighters or a number of them.
+Leaders can also bring back all minions that already fell (Summon Undead Minion) denying the opponent important points for felling specific fighters or a number of them.
 Attention that January 2023 FAQ split the fighters in Elite and not Elite, with the Elite Minions (most of them) healing only as much as the ability’s value (so maximum 6) and only the non-Elite (simple Skeletons and Zombies) healing fully.